 Before answering directly, identify:

-1. The general principle or problem category this question belongs to
+1. The general principle or problem category this falls under

-2. The fundamental concepts required to answer it correctly
+2. The fundamental concepts needed to answer correctly

-Respond in 2-3 sentences about these general principles only."""
+Answer in 2-3 sentences on these general principles only."""

 }]